 This section can and should incorporate items from your Next Steps part of the presentation.
 I’d say that this can be a high-level snapshot of the work you’d like to do in the next quarter.
 You may have a more tactical, existing roadmap, but you can paint in broad strokes for this broader audience.

-Depending on how you run your presentation, you can add or remove this section.
+You can add or remove this section depending on how you run your presentation.
 We use this section to link to data that would otherwise crowd out important messaging.

-Again, with attendees ranging from in-the-weeds to once-a-quarter, some may demand a complete explanation, while others may be content to move on.
+Again, with attendees ranging from in-the-weeds participants to once-a-quarter contributors, some may demand a complete explanation, while others may be content to move on.

 How to Prepare for a QBR?

-While there are many ways to prepare for a QBR, at Portent, we encourage our teams to be proactive in planning these meaningful discussions.
+While there are many ways to prepare for a QBR, at Portent, we encourage our teams to proactively plan these meaningful discussions.

 One Month Out – Ask Your Team to Fill Out Their Notes